-Helmet, jacket, trousers and boots are ready to wear.
-Your bike is clean, full of fuel, serviced and fitted with bulging panniers, navigation gizmos and action cam technology.
-Everything is sorted with insurance, road side assistance and itinerary.
-You just need to fire up your beloved motorbike, lock your front door and ride off to that far away destination you’ve dreamed of.
+Helmet, jacket, trousers and boots are ready.
+Your bike is clean, full of fuel, serviced and fitted with panniers, navigation gizmos and a fully charged action cam.
+The insurance, road side assistance papers and itinerary are sorted.
+You just need to fire up your beloved machine, lock your front door and ride off to that far away destination you’ve dreamed of.

 1. Ear Plugs

 According to research published on the Journal of Fundamental and Applied Sciences (March 2018), riding a motorcycle even at moderate speeds (60km/h) with an open face helmet, exposes the rider to wind noise levels of over 90 dBA.
 If repeated and prolonged in time, this is enough to cause permanent hearing loss at any age.
 It goes without saying that higher riding speeds induce greater wind noise and potentially even greater damage to our hearing capacity.